aws-iot-builder-tools/thingpress/README.md

-3. The bulk import facility listens to messages being added to the bulk import SQS queue and invokes the API calls to import the certificate, create any necessary objects (such as Thing), and attaches any necessary objects (like Thing Groups, Types, and Policies).
+3. The bulk import facility listens to messages being added to the bulk import SQS queue and invokes the API calls to import the certificate, create any necessary objects (such as Thing), and attach any necessary objects (like Thing Groups, Types, and Policies).